 1. DevOps Adoption All Set to Gain Momentum

 As enterprises embrace new challenges and embark on grabbing new opportunities, they are in dire need to make their delivery and operation agile, reliable and stable, resultantly, the adoption of DevOps has increased.
 Forrester observes that healthcare, banking, insurance, and manufacturing sectors are leading the charge, while others are gradually picking up with the momentum.
 In this regard, it’s worth noticing what 2017 Q1 Global DevOps Benchmark Online Survey (based on the opinions of 237 DevOps professionals) says.
 Though the current adoption is not much encouraging, being pegged at 13%, the outlook is bright.
-50% of I&Os have implemented DevOps, and are on the verge of expanding it further.
+50% of the companies have implemented DevOps, and are on the verge of expanding it further.

 2. Purposeful Automation is Improving